 Child Internet Protection Act (CIPA) The school is required by CIPA to have technology measures in place that protect students from harmful materials including those that are obscene and pornographic.
-This means that student email is filtered.
-CIPA http://fcc/gov/cgb/consumerfacts/cipa/html

 Children's Online Privacy Protection Act (COPPA)

 COPPA applies to commercial companies and limits their ability to collect personal information from children under 13.
 By default, advertising is turned off for BHM School District's presence in Google Apps for Education.
 No personal student information is collected for commercial purposes.